-A request from the tax charities: Can you gift us the last hour of your pay this Christmas?
+Can you gift us the last hour of your pay this Christmas?

-our support of the tax charities, TaxAid and Tax Help for Older People, enables us to provide our tax advice services, stopping vulnerable people from falling into further financial hardship.
+TaxAid and Tax Help for Older

+People, enables us to provide our

+tax advice services, stopping vulnerable

+people from falling into further financial

+hardship.

 Last year, the two tax charities supported 13,965 vulnerable people through our helplines.
 We helped to generate £628,240 in tax refunds for people in financial hardship and remitted £834,557 of their tax debt.